There’s a concept we mention sporadically on this blog that we’ve never dedicated an entire post to: monetization.

 I probably don’t have to tell you that courses are all the rage in the internet marketing community.
 You probably see ads for them all the time in your Facebook feed, and you may have even bought one of our courses.

-When done right, I think courses are one of the coolest ways to monetize a website.
+When done right, I think courses are one of the coolest ways to monetize a blog.
 I can tell you from first-hand experience: there’s no cooler feeling than sharing all of your knowledge on a topic with a bunch of people who actively want it.

 Anecdotally, and in my own experience, courses are much less common outside of the internet marketing community, but that doesn’t mean they don’t exist.